Source-Proof Agency Follow-Up

 Prioritize the calls with direct revenue or schedule impact.

-• Answer audit, proposal, referral, webinar, no-show, renewal-review, and stale-opportunity calls while buyer intent is active.
+• Answer audit requests, proposal follow-up calls, referral callbacks, webinar leads, no-show reschedules, renewal reviews, and stale-opportunity calls while buyer intent is active.

 • Capture company, role, service need, current provider, source, timeline, budget context, stakeholders, and meeting window.